pramjati02/AutoML_CNN_Thesis/README.md

 Respository for the code used for my thesis on Automated Machine Learning performance against Convolutional Neural Networks in facial emotional recognition.
 Autokeras was used as the AutoML algorithm, and Resnet50, InceptionV3 and VGG16 were the CNN architectures that were compared against it on a dataset (found below)
 The code and outputs of each model are listed in this repository.
-The trained versions of these models can be found through the following link: (link here)
+The trained versions of these models can be found through the [following link](https://www.mediafire.com/folder/ereyg4tjfqa0m/Trained_models).

 Dataset: Kovenko, Volodymyr; Shevchuk, Vitalii (2021), “OAHEGA : EMOTION RECOGNITION DATASET”, Mendeley Data, V2, doi: 10.17632/5ck5zz6f2c.2 https://www.kaggle.com/datasets/sujaykapadnis/emotion-recognition-dataset